joffrey-bion/chrome-devtools-kotlin/README.md

 The starting point of this library is the `ChromeDPClient`, which is created using the "remote-debugging" URL that was passed to Chrome.
-You can then open a `webSocket()` to the browser debugger, which starts a "browser session":
+You can then open a `webSocket()` to the browser debugger, which automatically attaches to the browser target and starts a "browser session":

 ```kotlin
 val client = ChromeDPClient("http://localhost:9222")